genesiscommunitysuccess/docs/docs/02_database/01_fields-tables-views/05_timestamps.md

 - a node number (which represents the node id within a Genesis cluster)
 - a sequence number (used to differentiate IDs generated within the same millisecond)

-Timestamps are also important for Optimistic Concurrency which you can read about [here](../../database-concepts/optimistic-concurrency).
+Timestamps are essential if you use [Optimistic Concurrency](../../database-concepts/optimistic-concurrency).

 ## Format
 The GenesisFlake timestamp is made up of: